-The first category - forward looking volume-based rebates - is presumptively lawful (Hoffmann-La Roche, paragraph 90; Case T-203/01 Michelin v Commission ECLI:EU:T:2003:250 (Michelin), paragraph 58).
+The first category of rebates - forward looking volume-based rebates - are presumptively lawful (Hoffmann-La Roche, paragraph 90; case T-203/01 Michelin v Commission ECLI:EU:T:2003:250 (Michelin), paragraph 58).
 This reflects gains in efficiency and economies of scale.

-The second category - rebates conditioned on exclusivity - has been condemned in a number of cases, including Hoffmann-La Roche, Michelin and British Airways as presumptively unlawful.
-The recent Intel judgment clarifies that while exclusive dealing remains presumptively unlawful, if firms submit evidence that the conduct is not capable of restricting competition, the Commission must assess all the circumstances to decide whether the conduct is abusive.
-This is not merely a procedural requirement: if the dominant firm submits plausible evidence, the Commission must properly review that evidence and demonstrate that the conduct will nonetheless exclude equally efficient rivals (see Advocate General Wathelet's recent Orange Polska opinion interpreting the Intel judgment (Case C-123/16 Orange Polska))).
+The second category - rebates conditioned on exclusivity - has been condemned in a number of cases, including Hoffmann-La Roche, Michelin and British Airways, as presumptively unlawful.
+The Intel judgment clarifies that while exclusive dealing remains presumptively unlawful, if firms submit evidence that the conduct is not capable of restricting competition, the Commission must assess all the circumstances to decide whether the conduct is abusive.
+This is not merely a procedural requirement: if the dominant firm submits plausible evidence, the Commission must properly review that evidence and demonstrate that the conduct will nonetheless exclude equally efficient rivals.

-The third category - fidelity-building rebates - requires a full assessment of circumstances to analyse whether the rebate is likely to foreclose equally efficient competitors or make it more difficult for purchasers to choose their sources of supply (Case C-209/10 Post Danmark I ECLI:EU:C:2012:172, paragraphs 31 to 32).
+The third category - fidelity-building rebates - require a full assessment of circumstances to analyse whether the rebate is likely to foreclose equally efficient competitors or make it more difficult for purchasers to choose their sources of supply (Post Danmark II, paragraphs 30 to 32).